-- Rules and Notes - Steps
+- Pre-requisites - Steps

-Rules and Notes
+Refer to the following pre-requisites:

-When you copy the contents of the certificate file, do not delete the EOL characters at the end of each line.

-- In case of chain of certificates, bundle the server, intermediate, and root certificates into a single certificate file before replacing the localhost.crt. - For chain of certificates, add the SSLCertificateChainFile directive to /etc/httpd/conf.d/ssl.conf. sudo vim /etc/httpd/conf.d/ssl.conf.
-Add the following INC:SSLCertificateChainFile /etc/pki/tls/certs/localhost.crt. - When replacing the certificate key and file ensure to adhere to the following naming convention: - For Certificate: localhost.crt - For Certificate Key: localhost.key openssl req -x509 -nodes -days 365 -newkey rsa:2048 -keyout privatekey.pem -out certificate.pem
+- Take a backup of the default system self-signed certificate and key contents before replacing them with third-party certificate and key.
+The files are available in the following folders: - localhost.crt: /etc/pki/tls/certs/localhost.crt - localhost.key: /etc/pki/tls/private/localhost.key - When replacing the certificate key and file ensure to adhere to the following naming convention: - For Certificate: localhost.crt - For Certificate Key: localhost.key - When you copy the contents of the certificate file, do not delete the EOL characters at the end of each line. - In case of chain of certificates, bundle the server, intermediate, and root certificates into a single certificate file before replacing the localhost.crt. - For chain of certificates, add the SSLCertificateChainFile directive to /etc/httpd/conf.d/ssl.conf: sudo vim /etc/httpd/conf.d/ssl.conf.
+Add the following line:SSLCertificateChainFile /etc/pki/tls/certs/localhost.crt.